 A coworking office with a range of packages to offer flexibility and a good deal will do much better than one that only offers one standard package.
 People want the option to make their own decisions at the end of the day, and flexibility is key to this.

-We currently offer a range of flexible packages across our sites to cater to a variety of different members’ needs.
+At Areaworks, we offer a range of flexible membership packages across our sites to cater to a variety of different members’ needs.

-Areaworks have three sites located across London that offer flexibility, great facilities and above all else, a wonderful community (we have more launching soon so be sure to watch this space!).
-If you would like to take a tour around one of our sites, why not get in touch, we would love to share a brew and show you around!
+We have several sites located across London (with many more opening soon) that offer flexibility, great facilities and above all else, a wonderful community.
+If you would like to take a tour around one of our sites, why not get in touch, we’d love to share a cuppa and show you around!